 Taxes in Chile

 When moving to Chile, expats must get a Chilean tax number, the RUT (Rol Único Tributario).
 They do this when registering with Chile’s internal tax service, the Servicio de Impuestos Internos (SII).
-The process will be challenging for expats who do not speak Spanish as the website and administration is largely in Spanish.
+The process will be challenging for expats who do not speak Spanish, as the website and administration are largely in Spanish.

 That said, networking and finding a suitable advisor and translator is helpful.
 Expats can also seek advice from large accounting firms such as KPMG for specific information.

-In terms of tax, a foreigner is considered a resident if they have been living in Chile either for six consecutive months or six months over two consecutive financial years.
+In terms of tax, a foreigner is considered a resident if they have been living in Chile either for six consecutive months or more than six months in two consecutive financial years.

-Expats will not usually be taxed on their worldwide income for the first three years that they are residents of Chile, but they will be taxed on the income they earn from Chilean sources on a progressive scale from zero to 35 percent.
+Expats will not usually be taxed on their worldwide income for the first three years that they are residents of Chile.
+However, they will be taxed on the income they earn from Chilean sources on a progressive scale from zero to 45 percent.

 After three years of residency in Chile, expats are taxed on their worldwide income, but Chile has double-taxation avoidance agreements in place with many countries, so expats from these places will not be taxed on the same income twice.

-When leaving Chile, expats do not have any formal requirements for tax compliance and so those staying short term are unlikely to face setbacks.
+When leaving Chile, expats do not have any formal requirements for tax compliance, so those staying short-term are unlikely to face setbacks.

 Expat Health Insurance